Basis-Theory/basistheory-integration-guides/collections/guides/own_and_use_us_bank_accounts/index.md

 ## Wrap up

-Now that you understand the basics of using our Elements and Atomic Banks to collect and charge a customer, you have the ability to easily use your encrypted Atomic Bank in any way you'd like:
+Now that you understand the basics of using our Elements and Bank tokens to collect and charge a customer, you have the ability to easily use your encrypted Bank token in any way you'd like:

 - Use our Serverless Reactors to create an ACH file (if you're looking to do this, [reach out!](https://basistheory.com/contact))
 - Quickly begin securing and using raw bank data yourself with our API